ProblemSolversGuild/blog/_posts/2022-02-06-Makefile_to_create_githook.md

 ---

-## My Web Searches While Creating This Makefile
+## My web searches while creating this Makefile

 ### How to convert multiline file into a string with newline `\n` characters:
 ```bash
 awk '$1=$1' ORS='\\n' file
 ```
-This is how I converted an existing hook file into a single string.
+>This is how I converted an existing hook file into a single string.
 I had to add tabs (`\t`) manually, but this `awk` got me close enough.

 <br />